JordiBustos/nodecms/frontend/README.md

 ## TODO

-- Delete entity button and modal confirmation
+- Delete modal confirmation and fix bug when there is just one instance and it is deleted.
 - Edit instance form
-- Search component to filter entities and instances